Brandywine is a ski area located in the state of Ohio in USA. The resort is in the town of Northfield, OH.

 Brandywine Terrain Overview

-Brandywine's slopes see on average 52 inches (20 cm) of snowfall a year.
+Brandywine's slopes see on average 52 inches (1.6 meters) of snowfall a year.

 Brandywine has a summit elevation of 885 feet, or 270 meters.
 However, not all of that elevation is able to be skied.
 The base of the ski slope sits at 623 feet above sea level, creating a ski hill that is 262 feet (80 meters) high.
 This is referred to as the slope's vertical drop - or a measure of how high the skiable hill is.

 Brandywine has a very low summit elevation.
 The summit of this park is one of the smaller ones in the country.